Photoemission tomography of excitons in 2D systems: momentum-space signatures of correlated electron-hole wave functions: Theory

-where $I_{m,\ve Q}(\ve k)$ is the experimentally accessible number of photoelectrons of momentum $\ve k$, that are emitted from the $m$-th excited state carrying center-of-mass momentum $\ve Q$.
+where $I_{m,\ve Q}(\ve k)$ denotes the number of photoelectrons of momentum $\ve k$, that are emitted from the $m$-th excited state carrying center-of-mass momentum $\ve Q$.

-In conclusion, photoemission from a static exciton state is given by a sum over crystal momentum and hole state contributions, for which the photoelectron kinetic energy is given by the energy conservation between the probe-, pump-, and hole energy.
-At each allowed kinetic energy, the photoelectron angular distribution is given by the absolute squared of a coherent sum over electron contributions, weighted by the respective electron-hole transition coefficients that we obtain from the solutions of the \gls{bse}.
-In contrast to other formulations of exciton photoemission considering that only consider the spectral function, our formalism includes photoelectron matrix element effects due to the probe pulse and at the level of the \gls{pwfs} approximation.
+In summary, photoemission from a static (or, in practice, long-lived, quasi-static) exciton state is given by a sum over crystal momentum and hole state contributions, for which the photoelectron kinetic energy is determined by the energy conservation between the probe-, pump-, and hole energy.
+At each allowed kinetic energy, the photoelectron angular distribution is given by the absolute squared of a coherent sum over electron contributions, weighted by the respective electron-hole transition coefficients, which are obtained from the solutions of the BSE.
+In contrast to other formulations of exciton photoemission that only consider the spectral function \cite{Rustagi2018,Sangalli2021}, our formalism includes photoelectron matrix element effects due to the probe pulse and at the level of the PWFS approximation.